 Considering major adjustments or upgrades to the kind of infrastructure or architecture your environment runs on can be very intimidating.
 Indeed, small and medium-sized businesses usually do not have the in-house capacity to take time away from normal business development and operations to decide on and plan the changes that would most benefit them, which is why they end up needing to perform an assessment in the first place.

 Upgrade decisions are made based on the assessment and the unique requirements of your business.
 Flexible options are available from your service provider to connect VMware with other dedicated and cloud resources, and could include fully or unmanaged guest virtual machine options.
-Clusters built with dedicated compute resources ensure the best possible performance, as well as workload isolation.
+Web clusters built with dedicated compute resources ensure the best possible performance, as well as workload isolation.

 Hosted infrastructure enables organizations to keep up with hardware and software innovations with a dynamic, flexible approach.
 Expertise is required to manage this flexible hosted infrastructure, but high-quality hosting providers serving small and medium-sized businesses like Liquid Web offer managed services to enable their customers to improve their IT efficiency and leverage the latest innovations like enterprises with large in-house IT departments.
 In particular, a VMware hosting solution that includes a dedicated vCenter in a fully managed deployment can improve security and performance for most organizations, while also providing their IT staff with visibility and access.